nzherald/crashes-2018/text/article.md

 Has there been any change in this behaviour over the last eighteen years?

-Looking at the number of fatal, serious injury, minor injury, and non-injury crashes reported each year on New Year's morning there does not appear to have been any significant change in the number of crashes since 2000.
+There doesn't seem to be.
+The number of fatal, serious injury, minor injury, and non-injury crashes reported each year on New Year's morning &mdash; shown on the right &mdash; doesn't appear to show any significant change in the number of crashes since 2000.